Tampa EMDR, Trauma & couples therapist

 Alex supports Tampa adults and couples experiencing:

-• Emotional disconnection, numbness, or loss of purpose
+• Emotional numbness, disconnection, and loss of direction

 Alex’s Background and Training

-• EMDR training for trauma and adverse life experiences
+• Advanced training in EMDR for trauma and adverse life experiences, currently pursuing EMDR certification

 A Message From Alex

-“Healing is rarely about fixing what’s broken—it’s about restoring what’s been wounded.
-My hope is to walk alongside you as you find meaning in your story, experience healing at a deeper level, and move toward a life marked by honesty, connection, and purpose.”
+"Healing is rarely about fixing what is broken.
+It is about restoring what has been wounded.
+My hope is to walk alongside you as you find meaning in your story, experience healing at a deeper level, and move toward a life marked by honesty, connection, and purpose."

 Ready to work with Alex?